 Holly, the plant badge of Clan MacMillan.

-Well before badges and tartan identified a Highland clansman's affiliation, the plant badge was the only identifying emblem, this affixed to the bonnet.
+Well before badges and tartan identified a Highland clansman's affiliation, the plant badge was the only identifying emblem, sprigs affixed to the bonnet.
+Worn in battle, these were called suaicheantas in Gaelic and believed to provide magical protection to the wearer.
+By necessity, they had to be of varieties that did not shed their leaves, otherwise they would not serve in the winter.
 For Clan MacMillan this badge is holly.
 Other clans sharing the holly badge are Drummond, MacInnes, MacLean and Matheson, this being coincidental and not connoting any other relationship with Clan MacMillan.

 Clan motto: "Miseris Succurrere Disco".

 Clan MacMillan's motto is Miseris Succurrere Disco (Latin for "I learn to succour the distressed").
 It derives from The Aeneid by Virgil in which the Carthagian queen Dido says"Non ignara mali, miseris succurrere disco".
 This translates as "Not myself being unacquainted with difficulty, I learn to succour the distressed".

 Who first employed it in this context and when is not known.
 The earliest record of it being applied in reference to the Clan is the signet ring of Rev. John McMillan of Balmaghie (c.1699 - 1753).
 It accompanies the coat of arms matriculated in 1742.

 Clan MacMillan's badge derives from the Chief's coat of arms.